 How Celebs Sell Sports Drinks And Soda Pop

-With Beyonce's recent investment in WATERMELON WATR, a sports drink company, she has joined a growing trend of celebrities investing time, energy and (gasp) sometimes their own money in non-alcoholic beverages.
+With Beyonce's investment in WATERMELON WATR, a sports drink company, she joined a growing trend of celebrities investing time, energy and (gasp) sometimes their own money in non-alcoholic beverages.
 And these partnerships have been a game changer for both the brand and the celebrity in terms of sales, as many of these partnerships have taken off.